yairgd/yairgd.github.io/content/post/qt5_hello_world_for_embedded_device.md

 qmake app.pro
 make
 ```
-after the ELF file for arm should have to create.
+These two commands should create the ELF file ready to run under the ARM.